 Plagiarism detection systems are only as effective as the amount and quality of the source content within them.
 CrossCheck’s significant advantage over all other similar services is that it includes the indexed, full-text content of participating CrossCheck member publishers.

-To help support editors who use CrossCheck, the IEEE IPR Office has dedicated staff to assist in the review all similarity results.
-Staff will provide editors with a brief summary of the types of problem found (plagiarism or multiple submission) and advise on any actions that may need to be taken.
+To help support editors who use CrossCheck, the IEEE IPR office has dedicated staff members to assist in the review of all similarity results.
+Staff members will provide editors with a brief summary of the types of problems found (such as plagiarism or multiple submission) and advise on any actions that may need to be taken.